STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 Most importantly, because it is considered the best language for machine learning thanks to a wide arsenal of available tools and libraries.

-Also, its fast(er than javascript) and rather intuitive.
-(Also because we're too lazy to write a network in c++.)
+Also, its fast(er than javascript) and rather intuitive. (also because we're too lazy to code in c++)

 # Plans for this year

-Throughout the course of this school year, we will teach you everything you need to create your very own neural network that will be able to think for itself.
+Throughout the course of this school year, we will teach you the fundementals of simple AI models such as regression, perceptrons, and genetic algorithm neural networks by teaching you all of the math behind them, making them from scratch using NumPy, and then using an external library such as TensorFlow or PyTorch to optimize the models.

+We believe that making something from scratch is the best way to grasp a concept.

-Once we understand the basics of neural networks and machine learning, we will move on to create a few, more advanced networks.
+Once you learn these simple machine learning models, we will move on to create more advanced models such as convolutional and LSTM neural networks.

 We hope that all of you will enjoy learning about machine learning as much as we enjoy teaching it!
 We look forward to an excitement-filled school year with STR AI Club!